hsmtta/physics/README.md

 Welcome to hsmtta's mathphysics repository.

 This repository contains some codes related to math and physics.
-Currently, my interests are numerical solution of differential equations and its visualization.
+I will update numerical solution of differential equations and its visualization.
 Enjoy exploring!